wongjiahau/Pineapple/docs/features/BasicFunctions.md

 // Here's how you call it
 let x = [1,2,3] + [4,5,6]
 ```

+!!! note
-Note that `pass` means that the implementation of the function is temporarily passed.
+    `pass` means that the implementation of the function is temporarily passed.
     You can think of it as throwing `NotImplementedException`.

 <hr>
 ## Trifunc (3 parameters)